rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 ### -<span style="color:#00b050">The Fleshcrafter's Guild </span>
 Aorta's Work Shop
 	The shop where "Where did I leave my Aorta" has started the Empire of Flesh in Opportunity.
 Now has a common area where he greets guests and holds guild events with other guilds that work with him.

 -Streets of Steel
+	A place for craftsmen of all kinds, some sell here but most just produce here and sell in the *Streets of Sapphire*, or at the *Consortium Shop*.

 -Streets of Silk
+	A

 -The Pathfinder's Guild